You just bought a beautiful cashmere–wool .

 How To Wash Wool Sweaters 5.
 Remove Excess Moisture With A Towel

 Never wring or hang-dry, since wet wool stretches easily.
 Hold the by its shoulders to allow the water to drain from the into the basin.

 Press out the excess water by using the following technique:

 - Place a clean, dry towel flat on the floor.
 Lay your damp sweater on the towel.

 - Starting from the bottom, roll up the sweater into the towel until you've got a sweater-towel tube.

 - Press down on it a few times to make sure the towel soaks up any additional excess water, then unroll it and re-shape again.

 - Squeeze and press gently before unrolling in fresh air to dry.

-Before drying the sweater, you need to block it back into shape.
-Blocking a sweater preserves the correct sizing and evens out the fabric.
-This important step helps to reshape the sweater to its original dimensions as it dries.
+Before drying the, you need to block it back into shape.
+Blocking a preserves the correct sizing and evens out the fabric.
+This important step helps to reshape the to its original dimensions as it dries.